dannguyen/clinton-hillary-email-fbi-investigation-docs/README.md

 And here's the [plaintext representation of page 31](https://github.com/dannguyen/clinton-hillary-email-fbi-investigation-docs/blob/master/txt-individual-pages/0031.txt), though I've trimmed some whitespace for brevity.
 Notice how the markings for exemptions, e.g. `b1`, `b7C`, etc, are positioned on the right-side of their respective text lines, roughly corresponding to how it _looks_ in the scanned page:

+(Note that you'll have to scroll horizontally using the scrollbar that follows the plaintext, as Github's web view is too narrow to show the plaintext within its HTML container)

 ```

                                                                                                                                           bl